 Patient evaluations are covered for eligible members with a physician prescription for therapy.
 No advance notification to TNGA is necessary to initiate the evaluation.
-However, after the evaluation, an authorization must be obtained from TNGA before treatment begins and you will not be paid for services prior to this date.
-Referring physicians will be able to access the complete list of network therapy locations via the health plan's on-line provider directory, but you are encouraged to educate your referral sources of your participation in the program.
+However, as soon as possible after the evaluation, an authorization must be obtained from TNGA before treatment begins.
+You will not be reimbursed for services prior to the effective date of this auth.
+You will also need to obtain an auth in the event the case is for the evaluation only.
+Referring physicians will be able to access the complete list of network therapy providers via the health plan's on-line provider directory, but you are encouraged to educate your referral sources of your participation in the program also.

-Eligibility should be verified with the health plan.
+Eligibility should be verified with the health plan for real-time information but it is also available on the TNGA Provider Portal.
 As noted in your contract, TNGA will not guarantee payment except for those patients actually eligible with the payer at the time of service, and reimbursement is subject to all other TNGA contract provisions.